ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 When a major version of a database is at its end of life (EOL), it is a good idea to upgrade to the current major version.
 You can upgrade {{site.data.keyword.databases-for-elasticsearch_full}} deployments to use the newest version of Elasticsearch.
 It is possible to upgrade from Elasticsearch 6.x to 7.x.

-You upgrade to the latest version of Elasticsearch available to {{site.data.keyword.databases-for-elasticsearch}}.
+Upgrade to the latest version of Elasticsearch available to {{site.data.keyword.databases-for-elasticsearch}}.
 You can find the latest version from the catalog page, from the cloud databases cli plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.

 Upgrading is handled through [restoring a backup](/docs/databases-for-elasticsearch?topic=cloud-databases-dashboard-backups#restoring-a-backup) of your data into a new deployment.
 Restoring from a backup has a number of advantages: